 Who can adopt?

-- couples who are married, in civil partnerships, or in committed, long-term relationships
+- You can adopt if you are a couple who are married, in a civil partnership, or in committed, long-term relationship

 For more information about who can adopt, read our Adoption FAQs page.

 If you are interested in adopting and live in the areas where we work, we'd love to hear from you.

 Do we cover your area?

 Coram works across the whole of London as well as in surrounding areas.
 Find out if we cover your area: